 Since it was established in 1979, Co-operation Ireland has allowed groups from the two main religious communities in Northern Ireland and from both sides of the border to come together, learning about each other's traditions and culture to help build a society based on tolerance and acceptance of cultural difference.

-The charity's board members include former Taoiseach John Bruton and ex-US special envoy to Northern Ireland Paula Dobriansky.
+The charity's board members include former Irish Taoiseach John Bruton and ex-US special envoy to Northern Ireland Paula Dobriansky.
 David Campbell, chairman of the Ulster Unionist Party, and former Irish rugby international Trevor Ringland, who has promoted grassroots reconciliation through his One Small Step campaign, are also on the board.

-The charity's work includes Civic-Link, an education-based project which links schools on a north-south basis and gives students the opportunity to collaborate on projects based around citizenship and civic responsibility.
+Its work includes Civic-Link, an education-based project which links schools on a north-south basis and gives students the opportunity to collaborate on projects based around citizenship and civic responsibility.